 Design Process: Selecting a Paint Color in 6 Steps

 Selecting the perfect paint color can be one of the most intimidating design dilemmas.
 Your walls are usually the largest surface of a space.
 That means the color you choose will have a major impact on the overall feeling of the room.
-Paint is available in an infinite amount of colors and that can be overwhelming.
+Paint is available in an infinite amount of colors and that can be overwhelming, especially if you are trying to decide if oil based paint or eco-friendly house paint is right for you.
 It is easiest to select a color by process of elimination.
 Here are some helpful hints for narrowing down all of the options to find the best color for your room.

 1. Follow the design process.
 Begin planning your room by FIRST determining some of the major elements.
 These selections have more limited options but will be the inspiration for your wall colors.
 An area rug is usually the most difficult so that is where it begins.
 This element grounds your space and sets the style.
 Next, choose the furnishings and window treatments.
 If they are in place, good options for paint colors will be easier to identify.

 2. Bring your inspirations with you to the paint store.
 This will include small samples of your flooring or carpet, fabrics, tiles, cabinets, countertops, etc. Color is influenced by other tones that surround it.
 This is called “simultaneous contrast”.
 When different colors are placed next to each other, they automatically appear different.
 You may have experienced a color that initially seems to be a tan color but once on the wall may ultimately appear to be a shade of green or pink instead.
 That is because the other values in the room may have strong undertones that influence the color that on the wall.
 Consider starting with the background color within one of your fabrics.
 This will allow the pattern to stand out.